 Why did this happen?
 If your database server runs a query that needs to read or write data to the disk you will use I/O requests.
 AWS bills for those I/O requests.

 The ADSBx AWS archive normally functions on a ‘low’ cost r4.xlarge, but the storage size is ever increasing – which simply makes AWS unsustainable for ADSBx in the long term.
 The bill for the storage will need continue to grow to accommodate new data in the database.

-Unfortunately our donations rarely reach $1000 a month, until donations increase, or we find a more cost effective way to make the data available we must take it down to insure the projects long term viability.
+Unfortunately, donations rarely reach $1,000 USD a month.
+Until we find a more cost effective way to make the data available, we must take it down to guarantee ADSBx long term viability.

 August: $12,281.56 AWS TOTAL

 September: $13,158.96 AWS TOTAL